ric355/ultibowifi/README.md

 connection is lost, plus the ability to have either blocking or non-blocking connection.
 The reconnect is always background (non-blocking).
 And Pi4 support of course.

+I have now added some support for selecting a specific network via a combination of the SSID (the usual router name) and the BSSID (a MAC address).
+This enables a specific network address to be targetted in situations where a router broadcasts the same SSID for two different frequency bands (e.g. 5Ghz and 2.4Ghz).
+The two bands will likely have separate BSSIDs to support that.

 Kernel images are compiled with a blocking initial connect but will work fine if you change the relveant parameter to non-blocking in the connect call and recompile.